luci/luci-py/appengine/swarming/doc/Magic-Values.md

 All *states* are optional!

-*   `bot_group_cfg_version`: version identifier of the server defined configuration (extract from bots.cfg), applied to the bot during initial handshake.
-The server will ask the bot to restart if this configuration changes.
 *   `cost_usd_hour`: reports the base cost of this bot in $USD/hour.
 This is used to calculate task's cost.
 *   `maintenance`: if present, regardless of its value, is similar to